 Pictures are a similar method to taking videos of all your possessions.
 Again, be sure to open all doors and cabinets in your home.
 Take pictures of serial numbers and keep a hard and digital copy of all pictures you take.
 You will end up with a lot of pictures; be sure to keep them organized so it is easy to find what you are looking for.
 Create folders for each category or room of your house.
 If you have receipts for items that you plan on claiming, take pictures of those as well.

 If written documentation is more your speed, a spreadsheet is a great way to organize all of your possessions.
 You can even add pictures of items you are claiming in a spreadsheet.
 Possible columns to use when creating a spreadsheet include "Item, Description, Serial Number, and Price."
 Google Sheets is a great tool for creating a detailed inventory since it can be accessed from anywhere.

 There are many software programs that are designed to help you create a home inventory.
 These are great resources to use because they cannot be destroyed and will always be stored online.
 Many websites and apps can be used on your smartphone and allow you to make entries for specific rooms and properties.
-There are many programs out there to use, but some of the best include:
+There are many programs out there to use, but some of the best include the following:

 Any method you choose to document your belongings in your home or business will be useful.
-The insurance claims process can be intimidating, but Mr Restore his here to walk you through the entire restoration process.
+The insurance claims process can be intimidating, but Mr. Restore is here to walk you through the entire restoration process.
 In fact, we upload photos of the damage and send email updates of our progress on your restoration project directly to you and your insurance company.
 We have the knowledge and ability to work with many different insurance companies to help you reach a quick and successful recovery.